‘Captain Marvel’ Slammed As ‘Disgrace’ By Former DC Comics Artist

-Captain Marvel is the latest installment of the Marvel Cinematic Universe, introducing a new superhero to the franchise, and giving fans hope that she will come to the Avengers’ rescue when Avengers: Endgame is released in April this year.
+Captain Marvel is the latest installment of the Marvel Cinematic Universe, introducing a new superhero to the franchise and giving fans hope that she will come to the Avengers’ rescue when Avengers: Endgame is released in April this year.

 The film is set to be released to the public on Friday, but a lucky few have already been privy to the film, and the resulting reviews have been a rather mixed bag.
-Off the basis of those reviews, Ethan Van Sciver, a former artist for DC Comics, has had some harsh criticism for the character, calling it a “disgrace,” according to Comic Book News.
+Off the basis of those reviews, Ethan Van Sciver, a former artist for DC Comics, had some harsh criticism for the character, calling it a “disgrace,” according to Comic Book News.

 Van Sciver made a video detailing his thoughts on the new film, blasting the character in general as a “character of convenience” who was created solely to compete with DC’s Wonder Woman.